GamalSamadov/portfolio/README.md

 ## 🤝 Contributing

-If you'd like to contribute, feel free to fork the repo and submit a pull request.
+You can fix the repo and submit a pull request if you'd like to contribute.
 Let's make this project even better together! 🌟

 ---